Alan Taylor RIP

 June 25th 2020

-It is with sadness that Heritage Trust learned the news of the death of former Oldham player Alan Taylor at the age of 68.
+It is with sadness that the Heritage Trust learned the news of the death of former Oldham player Alan Taylor at the age of 68.

 After originally signing for Wigan, when turning professional from the Widnes Rugby Union club, Alan came to Oldham from Swinton in 1981 when Frank Myler took over the coaching job at Watersheddings.